A History of Violence

 A History of Violence is a 2005 action thriller film directed by David Cronenberg and written by Josh Olson.
-It is an adaptation of the 1997 graphic novel of the same title by John Wagner and Vince Locke.
-The film stars Viggo Mortensen, Maria Bello, William Hurt, and Ed Harris.
-In the film, Tom Stall, a diner owner, becomes a local hero after he foils an attempted robbery, but is threatened by a gangster Carl Fogarty, where Tom must face his past and also protect his family.
+It is an adaptation of the 1997 DC graphic novel by John Wagner and Vince Locke.
+The film stars Viggo Mortensen, Maria Bello, Ed Harris, and William Hurt.
+In the film, a diner owner becomes a local hero after he foils an attempted robbery, but has to face his past enemies to protect his family.

-A History of Violence was in the main competition for the 2005 Palme d'Or, and was put into a limited release in the United States on September 23, 2005, followed by a wide release on September 30, 2005.
-It is sometimes considered one of the greatest films of the 2000s.
-The film was specifically praised for its performances, screenplay, atmosphere, and story.
-William Hurt was nominated for the Academy Award for Best Supporting Actor, while Olson was nominated for Best Adapted Screenplay.
-Mortensen himself praised it as "one of the best movies [he's] ever been in, if not the best", also declaring it was a "perfect film noir" or "close to perfect".
-It is also notable as being one of the last major Hollywood films to be released on VHS.
+A History of Violence premiered in competition for the Palme d'Or at the 2005 Cannes Film Festival and was put into a limited release in the United States on September 23, 2005, followed by a wide release on September 30, 2005.
+It has been described as one of the greatest films of the 2000s and has been named on various greatest of all time lists.
+The film was praised for its performances, screenwriting and atmosphere.
+William Hurt was nominated for the Academy Award for Best Supporting Actor, and Olson was nominated for Best Adapted Screenplay.
+Mortensen himself praised it as "one of the best movies [he's] ever been in, if not the best".
+It is also notable as being one of the last, if not the last, major Hollywood films to be released on VHS.